vsthakur101/leetcode-solutions/README.md

 # leetcode-solutions
-A curated collection of my LeetCode solutions in Python.
+A curated collection of my LeetCode solutions in Javascript.
 Includes optimized approaches, detailed explanations, and clean code — built to enhance learning and interview prep

 <!---LeetCode Topics Start-->
 # LeetCode Topics